-Deposits are only made with main UK clearing banks and one UK building society (taking in to account credit ratings issued by Fitch and supplied weekly by our Treasury Management consultants).
+Deposits are only made with main UK clearing banks and three UK building societies (taking in to account credit ratings issued by Fitch and supplied weekly by our Treasury Management consultants).
 Limits are assigned for each counterparty in relation to the maximum duration and amount of investment.
-The maximum duration limits that have applied during 2015/16 range from 100 days to 364 days.
-The maximum sums invested range from £2.5m to £5m (£5m for the Council's Bankers) and £6m for Lancashire County Council.
+The maximum duration limits that have applied during 2016/17 range from 100 days to 364 days.
+The maximum sums invested range from £2.0m to £5m (£5m for the Council's Bankers) and £6m for Lancashire County Council.